JoyZine

 suave as a rat with a gold tooth—(of a person) vulgar in a flashy way; poor taste in manner and dress.

-sub-tropical rainforestsub-tropical rainforest—generally found where the rainfall is more than 1300mm annually and growing in fertile, eutrophic parent rocks (basalt and rich shales), generally favouring sheltered gullies from sea level to about 900m.
+sub-tropical rainforest—generally found where the rainfall is more than 1300mm annually and growing in fertile, eutrophic parent rocks (basalt and rich shales), generally favouring sheltered gullies from sea level to about 900m.
 There is normally a well-developed, multi-layered canopy of between 10 and 60 species of trees, many of which will exhibit the buttressing commonly associated with rainforest trees.
 Strangler species, including the ubiquitous strangler fig, stands of bangalow palms, woody vines and large epiphytes such as orchids, birdsnest fern, elkhorn fern and staghorn fern will be obvious.
 The ground cover will consist of ground ferns and large-leaved herbs, the more common ones being booyongs, yellow carrabeen, rosewood, the fig and lillie pillie families.
 Major occurrences of sub-tropical rainforest occur at Tamborine Mountain National Park, Lamington National Park, Border Ranges National Park, the lower and more sheltered reaches of Mount Warning National Park, at Minyon Falls in the Whian Whian State Forest and in the Nightcap National Park.
 The most convenient lowland example is on Stott's Island in the Tweed River, about halfway between Murwillumbah and Tweed Heads.

 subbie—sub-contractor, a person who agrees to do part of a job for the main contractor.